PaperMC/docs/docs/velocity/dev/getting-started/pitfalls.md

 ## Audience operations not supported

-Velocity only supports sending chat messages, action bar messages, titles, and boss bars through the Adventure API.
+Velocity only supports sending chat messages, action bar messages, titles, and bossbars through the Adventure API.
 No other operations are supported.